 Please read this information carefully, as our categories and entry requirements have changed

 The Faculty Interactive Multimedia and Emerging Technologies Competition recognizes excellence in content creation and visual storytelling that demonstrates creativity and innovation in interactive, multimedia and emerging technology.
-Entries are accepted from November 15 – December 15, 2018, and winners will be showcased during an awards ceremony at the BEA Convention in Las Vegas in April 2019.

 “Interactive” refers to content that involves active participation by the intended audience, allowing the user to have some control over the engagement experience.
 Examples may include but are not limited to websites, kiosks, mobile apps, fixed media, or other projects.